cvogt/cbt/README.md

 ---------------------------------------

-Not implemented yet, but rather easily possible without API changes or major refactors is concurrently building / downloading dependencies and running tests.
+Not implemented yet, but rather easily possible without API changes or major refactors is concurrently building dependencies and running tests.
 Right now it is sequential.

-CBT allows tasks to lazily depend on other tasks.
-SBT currently does not, because it uses an Applicative, not a Monad, so task dependencies are eager.
+Maven downloads already happen in parallel as well as some tasks like packaging.

 Another edge case that may need a solution is dynamically overwriting tasks.
 SBT allows that.
 Classes and traits are static.
 The only use